DevParapalli/RTMNU-SEM-6/PS-II/Practical 01/README.md

 ## Aim

 - a.
-Write a program to find basic descriptive statistics using summary, str, quartile function on mtcars and cars datasets.
+Write a program to find basic descriptive statistics using summary, str, quantile function on mtcars and cars datasets.
 - b. write an program to find subset of dataset by using subset, aggregate functions on iris dataset.

 ## Datasets Used